iimashfaaq/iimashfaaq/README.md

 - 🌱 I’m currently learning a lot about the field of ComScience and am taking in the joy of learning something new.
 - 👯 I’m looking to collaborate on stuff that may help the future generations to live better lives.
 - 💬 Ask me about the kind of intriguing stuff I like to play around with.
-- ⚡ Fun fact: "Ashfaaq" is not pronounced as you would think it is.
+- ⚡ Fun fact: <b>"Ashfaaq"</b> is not pronounced as you would think it is.